AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-01.md

     - components/demo/Counter.tsx
     - routes/index.tsx

-In the Counter component you can see the typed redux hooks at work.
+In the Counter component, you can see the typed redux hooks at work.
 It's your well known basic counter example, just a bit shorter.

 ```javascript
 // File: src/components/demo/Counter.tsx